Church grounds for wildlife

 Contact

-Please do email the Diocesan Environment Officer for more information or to let him know if your church is registered as an Eco Church.
+Please do email the Diocesan Environment Officer for more information.

 To receive regular updates please follow the Diocese of St Edmundsbury & Ipswich Environment group on Facebook.